StatCan/volume-cleaner/.github/ISSUE_TEMPLATE/feature_request.md

 #### Is your feature request related to a problem?
 Please link issue ticket

-Link to existing project ticket that contains a clear and concise description of what the problem is.
+Provide a link to an existing project ticket that contains a clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-#### Describe the solution you'd like
+#### Describe the solution you would like

-A clear and concise description of what you want to happen.
+Provide a description of your desired solution.

+Ex.
+Adjust X to produce result Y.

-#### Describe alternatives you've considered
+#### Describe alternatives you have considered

 A clear and concise description of any alternative solutions or features you've considered.

 #### Additional context